Blackheath railway station: Station

 Much of the original station, dating back at track level to 1849 and at ticket office level to 1879, still remains today.
 It was built using London bricks to a design by George Smith (who also built Greenwich station).
 At the "country" end of the platforms the lines branch off to the North Kent and Bexleyheath lines.
-The former passes through the one mile long (1.6 km) Blackheath Tunnel immediately after the junction; the latter through the shorter Kidbrooke Tunnel after a short cutting.
+The former passes through the one mile long (1.6km) Blackheath Tunnel immediately after the junction; the latter through the shorter Kidbrooke Tunnel after a short cutting.

 Blackheath's station has two platforms which are partially covered with a weather canopy.
 Glass and metal waiting shelters were erected on the London ends of both platforms in April 2018.
 The upside platform has a disused platform face (bay platform) facing towards London, which was used in the past by commuter trains terminating here.
 Unusually, the track in the bay platform still remains in situ, although it is now heavily overgrown and otherwise obstructed.
 The area to the north, now a car park, was originally an area of railway sidings, where the commuter trains were stabled when out of service.

 The bay platform used to come into its own when a circus was taking place on Blackheath.
 Many of the animals would arrive in railway box vans.
 The circus would then proceed through Blackheath Village on to the heath.

 The station cannot be relied upon as a way of reaching Blackheath during the traditional free fireworks display in November, as it is normally closed early on that day for safety reasons.
 Conversely, in April, on the Sunday of the London Marathon, it is crucial in enabling athletes and their supporters to reach the starting line, as on that day bus services across the heath are usually suspended as the roads are closed.

 Blackheath Halls, run by Trinity Laban Conservatoire of Music and Dance, and The Conservatoire are approximately 100m south of the station.